-Reading Hashem’s name in a verse in Talmud or other learning text:
+Reading Hashem’s name in a verse in the Mishneh, Talmud, or other learning text:

-When reading the Talmud [or other Torah Sefer] one may read Hashem’s name in the verses that are found in the text.
+Some Poskim rule that when reading the Talmud [or other Torah Sefer] one may read Hashem’s name in the verses that are found in the text.
 [This applies even if the verses are not complete.]
 Furthermore, some Poskim rule one is actually obligated to recite Hashem’s name.
-Other Poskim however rule that one is to refrain from mentioning Hashem’s name and is rather to say Hashem or Elokeinu or Shakaiy and the like.
+Other Poskim, however, rule that one is to refrain from mentioning Hashem’s name and is rather to say Hashem or Elokeinu or Shakaiy and the like, and so was seen to be the Rebbe’s custom.
 One however is not to say the term, Adoshem, despite the common practice.

 Reading Hashem’s name in a blessing in Talmud or Poskim: